- Excellent 'minimal grammar' approach to teaching

 Created in 2010 by former English teacher Marcus Santamaria, the Synergy Spanish platform claims to teach students Spanish between 30 and 96 years of age.

-Before you sign up for one of their courses, take a look at this review to find out more about Synergy Spanish.
+Before you sign up for one of their Spanish courses, take a look at this review to find out more about Synergy Spanish.

 Synergy Spanish features